Table of Contents

 Are you making love to your people,

-or are you fornicating away your existence?
+or are you merely fornicating away your existence?

-which is the lingering sugary smell of salvation for the South
+smell of salvation for the South

 earned on the backs of Onyx Angels.